tekkamanendless/gcfstructuredlogformatter/README.md

-# gcfhook
+# gcfstructuredlogformatter
-Google Cloud Function hook for [logrus](https://github.com/sirupsen/logrus).
+Google Cloud Function formatter for [logrus](https://github.com/sirupsen/logrus).

-This provides a logrus hook to output logs in the ["structured logging"](https://cloud.google.com/logging/docs/structured-logging) format that Google Cloud Functions supports.
+This provides a logrus formatter to output logs in the ["structured logging"](https://cloud.google.com/logging/docs/structured-logging) format that Google Cloud Functions supports.
 As such, this does not require any special configuration, nor does it make network requests to write logs.

 ## Usage